 This trek follows the ancient trail for 3 days, past many lakes and lagoons through the beautiful Andean Paramo, until we arrive at the Incan Ruins of Inga Pirca.

 This is a challenging trek, with the highest point being 4,800 meters (15,748 ft) on the peak of a mountain overlooking three lagoons.

-While the Ingapirka Inca Trail, in Ecuador is not as famous as its southern extention, the Inca Trail to Machu Picchu, it was actually more important during the last days of the inca empire.
+While the Ingapirka Inca Trail, in Ecuador, is not as famous as its southern extension, the Inca Trail to Machu Picchu, it was actually more important during the last days of the Inca empire.

 Therefore, It was used to move trade and messengers as well as large marching armies during the civil war that broke out between the two Incan princes, Huáscar in Quito and Atahualpa in Cuzco.